 Terminal F is used if you wish to sequence the operation of the servo motors.
 Its use is optional.
 When the servo motor is at its open position terminal F will switch to 0 volts.
 Hence terminal F can be wired into terminal S of the next servo motor causing it to operate when the first servo motor has finished moving.
 Terminal F can also be wired into terminal S of its own controller causing the servo motor to repeatedly open and close.
 This is usefull for animating swings beam engines etc.

-The servo motor plugs into the 3 way connector on the board labeled “servo motor connector”.
-A power supply of preferably from 9 to 16 volts either AC or DC is connected to terminals “+” and “0” on the Controller board and the required connections are made to the F and S terminals.
+The servo motor plugs into the 3 way connector on the board labeled servo motor connector”.
+A power supply of preferably 12 volts DC (however 9 to 16 volts either AC or DC will work) is connected to terminals “+” and “0” on the Controller board and the required connections are made to the F and S terminals.

 More than two servo motors can be worked in sequence by making extra F to S connections between Servo Motor Controller Boards.
 These can loop back to the start so that you can have any number of servo motors continually operating one at a time.
 If you wish a pause between servo motors operating this can be arranged by using one of the timers on the Dual Timer Board.
 The Random operation of the Dual Timer Board can also be used to automatically trigger servo motors into operation at random times.
 This can be effective for certain scenic effects.